SemdiankinaHalyna/Automated-Feedback-Analysis/README.md

 The system automatically analyzes sentiment, detects key issues, tracks language trends, and enables semantic search and recommendation of similar reviews.

-## 🚀 Key Features

-### Sentiment Analysis
-Automatically classifies student reviews as positive, neutral, or negative by combining star ratings with text-based sentiment models.

-### Issue Detection & Topic Analysis
-Categorizes reviews into key topics (Attitude Towards Students, Campus Conditions, Corruption, Academic Process Management, Education Quality) and tracks the prevalence of negative feedback to highlight the most pressing university issues.

-### Language Trend Analytics
-Detects language trends in reviews (Ukrainian / Russian) and visualizes how their distribution changes over time.

-### Similar Review Recommendation
-After a user submits a review, the system retrieves the top-5 semantically similar reviews to help users explore shared experiences.

-### Semantic Search
-Allows users to search reviews using natural language queries and retrieves the most relevant results using embedding-based search.

-### Fast API Prototype (in progress)
-A FastAPI-based inference service for real-time review analysis and insight generation.

-### Database Integration (in progress)
-Stores processed reviews and model outputs to support dashboards, analytics, and future product features

 **Note:**
 **This project is intended solely for educational and research purposes** and does not represent any official evaluation or ranking of the institutions.
 **For privacy reasons, the universities are anonymized** and referred to by numbers (e.g., University_1, University_2).

 ## 📋 Data Description: